eappel/RGBColorSlider/README.md

 ## Design

--How it works (design)
+How it works, design choices.
--Design choices
+RGBColorType definition

 ## License